hpi-schul-cloud/schulcloud-server/apps/server/README.md

 # How to statically check the code

-- `nest:lint` run eslint to fix linter issues and apply formatting
+- `nest:lint` run eslint to report linter issues and apply formatting
+- `nest:lint:fix` run eslint to report and auto-fix fixable linter issues and apply formatting

 # How to test the application?

-- `nest:test` executes jest tests, to separate them from existing tests, not use _.test.[ts|js] as filename but instead either _.spec.ts beside providers or \*.e2e-spec.ts in test folders
+- `nest:test` executes all jest  (NestJS) tests, to separate them from existing tests, not use _.test.[ts|js] as filename but instead either \*.spec.ts beside tested files or \*.e2e-spec.ts in test folder
 - `nest:test:watch` executes changed tests again on save
 - `nest:test:cov` reports coverage results
 - `nest:test:debug` executes tests for debugging
-- `nest:test:e2e` beside unit tests on providers which are placed beside the providers (executed by statements above), e2e tests can be added in test folder
+- `nest:test:e2e` execute e2e tests only
+- `nest:test:spec` execute spec tests (without e2e) only

+## Static Code Analysis

+Based on `npm run nest:test:all` you can ensure the code is accepted to be merged.
+This executes all tests, checks for linter issues and code coverage.

 ## How to get full documentation

-The documentation is provided by compodoc, run `npm run nest:dev:serve`, check generated compodoc features, custom information can be found in additional information section.
+The documentation is provided by compodoc, run `npm run nest:docs:serve`, check generated compodoc features, custom information can be found in additional information section.
 Your console will tell you, where it is served.

+The updated documentation is published as [GitHub Page](https://hpi-schul-cloud.github.io/schulcloud-server/additional-documentation/nestjs-application.html)

 ## Content

 For further reading, browse `apps/server/doc`.

-## Development

 ### NestJS CLI